Tutorial on Saving Tapes

 Why and how

-Most of the software for the 9845 was distributed on DC100 tape cartridges.
-This was the standard way since the tape drives were already built into the standard 9845 configuration.
+Most of the software for the HP 9845 was distributed on DC100 tape cartridges.
+This was the standard way since the tape drives were already part of the standard HP 9845 configuration.
 At design time this was a quite useful decision.
 The DC100 was small, fast, reliable and comparably cheap.
 And it had a very good storage per volume ratio.

 However, neither the tape drive nor the tapes themselves were built for eternity.
-Both are 'time bombs' since it is not a question if they fail but just when.
-An estimated 90% of the tape drives suffer from 'melted' capstan coatings.
+Both are "time bombs" since it is not a question if they fail but just when.
+An estimated 90% of the tape drives today suffer from 'melted' capstan coatings.
 But even worse, a considerable amout of original HP tapes, especially those which were used as original software distribution media, have lost parts of their magnetic coating, causing dead spots on the media.

 How to repair your internal tape drive is described in the Tape Drive Repair Tutorial.